 Picking the right model for your home may seem like a large task, but our heating and cooling experts at Custom Air Systems Inc can provide support.
 We’ll get started with a no-obligation meeting to hear about your needs before giving you a free estimate.
 We’ll also discuss any special offers, rebates and financing you might be able to take advantage of.

-Here’s about how much you can plan to be responsible for when you’re getting a ductless mini-split.
+Here’s about how much you can expect to pay when you’re getting a ductless mini-split.

 Average Cost for Mini-Split Installation

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

-- Areas you don’t visit very frequently.
+- Areas you aren’t in very often.

-- Locations with hot and cold spots.
+- Spaces with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

 - Older residences that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Take Care of All Your Mini-Split Installation Needs